A Real-Time Social Media Map

 Once something unimaginable happens, external organizations looking to provide aid must understand where to focus and deploy resources.
 Using social media to understand what was located in a region could easily make the difference between an efficient response or a sluggish one.

 Applications that are based on geographic check-ins, like Foursquare, are a great way for first responders to check where things are (or were) in the area.
-Key resources like hospitals, grocery and drug stores, restaurants (for canned goods) and emergency services (fire departments, ambulance, police stations) are a few of the places that come to mind.
+Key resources like hospitals, grocery and drug stores, restaurants (for canned goods) and emergency services (fire departments, ambulance) are a few of the places that come to mind.

 3. See where the problems are

-Social media is a fantastic resource for mapping out the actual effect of the disaster region.
-As people post from each location, it provides an easily readable, virtual map for emergency crews to read and evaluate.
-Eventually, you can piece together a ground-level picture of the affected area and plan your response to what is actually going on in the area.
+A social media map is a crucial resource for determining the actual impact in the disaster region.
+As people post from each location, it provides an interactive resource for emergency crews to evaluate.
+Leveraging this technology enables response teams to piece together a ground-level picture of the affected area and plan their response to what is actually going on in the area.

 Sometimes, the most telling posts are the ones that aren’t there.
 A true social media ‘dark spot’ or social media ‘black hole,’ is so rare that if you find one its probably for a reason.
 This is especially true of large, populated areas.